SRS-Group-2/airspace-monitoring/README.md

 The current setup requires the use of [`pre-commit`](https://pre-commit.com/).

-Once this repository has been cloned, do two things:
+Once this repository has been cloned, do:
-- run `pip install .` in the `pre-commit-exe` directory
 - run `pre-commit install` in the main directory

 The first commit after the installation of the hooks requires the [Golang](https://go.dev) compiler to be installed.